 Read more rhinoplasty reviews at Real Self written by real patients talking candidly about their nose job experiences, costs and recovery.

 When it comes to fixing a botched nose job, understanding the basics of revision rhinoplasty and what this surgery can and can’t do may boost your chances of a better outcome.
 Knowing what can be reasonably achieved and what to expect will minimize the likelihood of patient dissatisfaction.
-If after undergoing several nose jobs patients are still unhappy with the results despite getting exactly what they requested, underlying body image insecurities may be present, which may prove unhealthy if not dangerous.
 Learn more here: http://www.revisionrhinoplasty.net.

 Revision rhinoplasty is a complex surgery used to correct asymmetry, conspicuous deformities and other serious problems caused by a previous procedure.
 Some attempts at rhinoplasty fail because of surgeon inexperience, poor pre-operative planning, damage to nasal structures during surgery, and excessive traction on the septal cartilage.
 Poor outcomes are often emotionally catastrophic for patients, pushing many into a downward spiral of despair.